 Division 5 of Part 3A of the Act deals with TSRA elections, including the entitlement of persons to vote, qualification to be elected to the TSRA, timing of elections and voting.
-Section 143G enables the Minister to make rules for the conduct of elections.
+Section 143G enables the Minister to make rules elaborating the process for conducting elections.

-The TSRA was originally established on 1 July 1994 under the Aboriginal and Torres Strait Islander Commission Act 1989, as a separate authority from the Aboriginal and Torres Strait Islander Commission.
-The Election Rules are adapted from the Aboriginal and Torres Strait Islander Commission (Regional Council Election) Rules 1990, and the Casual Vacancy Rules in Part 6 are adapted from the Aboriginal and Torres Strait Islander Commission (Regional Council Election) (Casual Vacancies) Rules 1990.
+The TSRA was originally established on 1 July 1994 under the Act's precursor, the Aboriginal and Torres Strait Islander Commission Act 1989, as a separate authority from the Aboriginal and Torres Strait Islander Commission.
+The Election Rules are adapted from the Aboriginal and Torres Strait Islander Commission (Regional Council Election) Rules 1990, and the Casual Vacancy Rules are adapted from the Aboriginal and Torres Strait Islander Commission (Regional Council) (Casual Vacancies) Rules 1990.